4: Chrysalis

 Uzi sighed.
 But now, what was she going to do?

-Among the debris pile she hid behind, there was a reflective shard.
+Among the debris pile she’d hid behind, she found a metal shard, scuffed but reflective.
 It’d serve her as a mirror for now.
 She edged it out from her cover, angled it until she saw the entrance.
-Not a perfect mirror, but the bright points of yellow light told the whole story.
+Workable enough — the bright, blurry points of yellow light told the whole story.

-The bad news: a murder drone had returned to this lair.
-The good news: it still strolled forward.
+The bad news: a murder drone was definitely coming this way.
+The good news: it merely strolled forward.
 Calmly, not imminently murderously.

-Once the murder drone stepped into the corpse spire, Uzi heard more than saw the wings spreading, and the loud crunch of the drone taking off.
+Once the murder drone stepped into its lair proper, Uzi heard more than saw the wings spreading, and then the loud crunch of the drone taking off, flying higher.

-Above her it flew.
+High above her now.
 It wasn’t looking down.
-This was her chance.
+This was her chance!

 Uzi scrambled to her feet and bolted.
 She took two steps before three thoughts occurred to her.